wasp-lang/web/docs/tutorials/todo-app/auth.md

 ## Updating operations to forbid access to non-authenticated users

-Next, let's update the queries and actions to forbid access to non-authenticated users and to operate only on user's tasks:
+Next, let's update the queries and actions to forbid access to non-authenticated users and to operate only on currently logged in user's tasks:
 ```js {1,4,6} title="ext/queries.js"
 import HttpError from '@wasp/core/HttpError.js'